The Kraken wakes: first images of giant squid filmed in deep ocean

 "So we sat there in the pitch black, using a near-infrared light invisible even to the human eye, waiting for the giant squid to approach."

-As the squid neared they began to film, following it into the depths to around 900 meters.
+As the squid neared they began to film, following it into the depths to around 900 metres.

 "I've seen a lot of giant squid specimens in my time, but mainly those hauled out of the ocean.
 This was the first time for me to see with my own eyes a giant squid swimming," he said.
 "It was stunning, I couldn't have dreamt that it would be so beautiful.
 It was such a wonderful creature."